omarespejel/stylus-rps-contract/README.md

     Ok(())
 }
 ```
 The `commit` method allows players to commit their choices and place bets.
 It is marked as `#[payable]`, which means it can receive Ether along with the function call.

-Here's how it works:
+Notice the use of `get` methods, such as `self.locked.get()`, `self.stage.get()`, and `self.bet.get()`, to retrieve the current values of the contract's storage variables.
+These methods allow reading the state without modifying it.

+The `commit` method performs the following checks and actions:
 - It first checks if the contract is locked using `self.locked.get()`.
 If the contract is locked, it returns an error with the message "Contract is locked".
 - It retrieves the current player index based on the `stage` using `self.stage.get()`.
 - It ensures that the current stage is valid for committing (0 or 1) by checking if `player_index` is greater than 1.
 If it is, it returns an error with the message "Invalid stage for commit".